mietzen/AKS-ArgoCD-tutorial/README.md

 In a real GitOps setup, changes would normally go through a pull request, review, and automated validation process before being merged.
 Updates are often deployed to staging first, then promoted to production using the same Git workflow.
 While this tutorial keeps things simple, these practices enable safer, traceable, and fully automated deployments.

-But you can test this by e.g. changing the redis image from `redis:7-alpine` to `redis:8-alpine`.
-After you push this change you can watch Argo CD pick up that change and deploy a new redis instance.
+But we can test this by e.g. changing the redis image from `redis:7-alpine` to `redis:8-alpine`.
+After we push this change we can watch Argo CD pick up that change and deploy a new redis instance.

 ![Argo CD Sync](assets/argocd-sync.jpg)